 A culture in which all things past and present are interrelated

 Australia's climate is diverse.
-Monsoon tropics, desert, savanna, alpine and temperate regions can all be found in various locations.
-The sheer diversity of ecological zones negates the concept of a rigid European seasonal calendar for the entire continent.
-The Aboriginal people of Australia inhabited distinct regions that were usually concordant with geographical and ecological regions.
-An intimate knowledge of the environment was paramount for survival and the resulting meteorological view of the Aboriginal people is one of great diversity, where the nomenclature of the seasons is often dependant on localised events or resources.
+Monsoon tropics, desert, savannah, alpine and temperate regions can all be found in various locations.
+The sheer diversity of ecological zones can't be meaningfully simplified to a rigid European seasonal calendar for the entire continent.
+Aboriginal people inhabit regions that are geographically and ecologically distinct.
+The meteorological view of the Aboriginal and Torres Strait Islander people is one of great diversity, where the names of the seasons are often dependent on localised events or resources.

-The ability to link events in the natural world to a cycle that permitted the prediction of seasonal events was a key factor in their success.
-These natural barometers were not uniform across the land but instead used the reaction of plants and animals to gauge what was happening in the environment.
+The ability to link events in the natural world to a cycle that predicts seasonal changes is a key factor in the successful development of Indigenous communities.
+These natural barometers are not uniform across the land but instead use the reaction of plants and animals to gauge what is happening in the environment.

-As a result of all this, seasonal cycles as described by the various Aboriginal peoples differ substantially according to location.
+As a result of all this, seasonal cycles as described by the various Aboriginal cultures differ substantially according to location.

-This produces a far more intricate and subtle overview of Australia's climate than the 4-season European climate description of Summer, Autumn, Winter and Spring, applied as it is across most areas of the continent.
+This produces a far more intricate and subtle overview of Australia's climate than the four-season European climate description of summer, autumn, winter and spring, applied as it is across most areas of the continent.

 Table 1.
 A comparison of various Aboriginal seasons